sleepingkingstudios/rspec-sleeping_king_studios/README.md

 #### Handle Missing Failure Message With

 This option is used with the RSpec matcher examples (see Examples, below), and determines the behavior when a matcher is expected to fail, but the corresponding failure message is not defined (via `let(:failure_message)` or `let(:failure_message_when_negated)`).
 The default option is `:pending`, which marks the generated example as skipped (and will show up as pending in the formatter).
 Other options include `:skip`, which marks the generated example as passing, and `:exception`, which marks the generated example as failing.

+## Concerns

+RSpec::SleepingKingStudios defines a few concerns that can be included in or extended into modules or example groups for additional functionality.

+### Shared Example Groups

+    require 'rspec/sleeping_king_studios/examples/shared_example_group'

+    module MyCustomExamples
+      extend RSpec::SleepingKingStudios::Examples::SharedExampleGroup

+      shared_examples 'has custom behavior' do
+        # Define expectations here...
+      end # shared_examples
+      alias_shared_examples 'should have custom behavior', 'has custom behavior' end # module

+Utility functions for defining shared examples.
+If included in a module, any shared examples defined in that module are scoped to the module, rather than placed in a global scope.
+This allows you to define different shared examples with the same name in different contexts, similar to the current behavior when defining a shared example inside an example group.
+To use the defined examples, simply `include` the module in an example group. **Important Note:** Shared examples and aliases must be defined **before** including the module in an example group.
+Any shared examples or aliases defined afterword will not be available inside the example group.

+### `::alias_shared_examples`

+Aliases a defined shared example group, allowing it to be accessed using a new name.
+The example group must be defined in the current context using `shared_examples`.
+The aliases must be defined before including the module into an example group, or they will not be available in the example group.

+### `::shared_examples`

+Defines a shared example group within the context of the current module.
+Unlike a top-level example group defined using RSpec#shared_examples, these examples are not globally available, and must be mixed into an example group by including the module.
+The shared examples must be defined before including the module, or they will not be available in the example group.

 ## Custom Matchers